Lightning-AI/litgpt/README.md

 ## XLA

-Lightning AI has partnered with Google to add first-class support for [Cloud TPUs](https://cloud.google.com/tpu) in [Lightning’s frameworks](https://github.com/Lightning-AI/lightning) and LitGPT, helping democratize AI for millions of developers and researchers worldwide.
+Lightning AI has partnered with Google to add first-class support for [Cloud TPUs](https://cloud.google.com/tpu) in [Lightning's frameworks](https://github.com/Lightning-AI/lightning) and LitGPT, helping democratize AI for millions of developers and researchers worldwide.

 Using TPUs with Lightning is as straightforward as changing one line of code.